seanjensengrey/hadoopy/doc/index.rst

     | Expected return
     |     None or Iterator of (key, value)

-    :param mapper: Function or class instance following the above spec
+    :param mapper: Function or class following the above spec
-    :param reducer: Function or class instance following the above spec
+    :param reducer: Function or class following the above spec
-    :param combiner: Function or class instance following the above spec
+    :param combiner: Function or class following the above spec
     :param doc: If specified, on error print this and call sys.exit(1)
     :rtype: True on error, else False (may not return if doc is set and there is an error)